All Episodes

 A windfall profit is a profit gained by a company for an activity in which they had no role in creating the activity.

-There was no investment, there was no work done, there was no involvement whatsoever, but something happened that caused that company to reap a windfall profit, even though they had not made one investment in whatever the activity was.
+But something happened that caused that company to reap a windfall profit even though they had not made one investment in whatever that activity was.

 Therefore, it is not possible, it is impossible for there to be said oil companies are making windfall profits because the price of oil is going up.